CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 	Postcondition:	AppUsers and Authors can see how many upvotes the question has recieved when they are viewing it

-####	Use Case Number: 13
-	ID:					UC-13
+####	ID: UC-13
-	Title: 				ViewMostUpvotedQuestion
+	Title: 				ViewMostUpvotedQA
-	Description:		AppUser accesses the app and selects the option to view questions.
+	Description:		AppUser accesses the app and selects the option to browse questions.
-						He or she then selects the sort by upvotes option and the use then views the questions in the order of most upvotes to least upvotes.
+						He or she then selects the sort by upvotes option and the AppUser then views the questions and answers in the order of most upvotes to least upvotes.
 	Primary Actor:		AppUser
 	Precondition:		AppUser must be currently able to browse questions (internet connection)
 	Postcondition:		AppUser views questions in descending order of number of upvotes Main Success
-	Scenario:
-						1. AppUser selects the upvote option from the sortby menu.
+	Scenario:			1.
+AppUser selects the upvote option from the sortby menu.
-						2. App displays the list of Questions with the most upvoted at the top.
+						2. System displays the list of Questions with the most upvoted at the top.
-						3. AppUser can browse questions in decreasing number of upvotes.
+						3. AppUser can browse questions and answers in decreasing number of upvotes.
 	Extensions:			2a.
-No questions are currently available 2a1.
+No questions are currently available:
+							2a1.
 App displays error message saying no questions are currently available, try connecting to the internet.
 	Frequency of Use: 	Likely used somewhat often by AppUsers who like to browse popular questions
 	Status:				Testcases in production
 	Responsibility:		Wyatt for test cases
 	Priority:			P3 - Low

-####	Case Number: 14
-	ID:					UC-14
+####	ID: UC-14
-	Title: 				ViewMostUpvotedAnswer
+	Title: 	            ViewNumberOfAnswers
-	Description:		When the App user is viewing a question he or she can select the option to view the answers to a question in order of number of upvotes on the answers.
+	Description:        AppUser wants to view the number of answers to questions while they are. browsing questions
 	Primary Actor:		AppUser
-	Goal:			To view most upvoted answer when viewing a questions
-	Precondition:	AppUser must have already selected a question of interest
-	Postcondition:	AppUser views answers in descending order of number of upvotes

-####	Case Number: 	15
-	Use Case Name: 	ViewNumberOfAnswers
-	Participants:	AppUser
-	Goal:			To view number of answers to a question while browsing questions
-	Precondition:	AppUser must be currently browsing questions (internet connection)
+	Precondition:		AppUser must be currently browsing questions.
-	Postcondition:	AppUser views number of answers to questions while browsing questions
+	Postcondition:		AppUser views number of answers to questions while browsing questions.

-####	Case Number: 	16
+	Main Success
+	Scenario:			1.
+AppUser chooses to browse questions.
+						2. System displays questions in the default order of freshest first with the number of answers shown by each question.
+						3. The AppUser can continue as desired.
+	Extensions:			2a.
+No Questions are available:
+							2a1.
+System displays error message indicating no questions are currently available.
+	Frequency of Use:	Very frequent, every time an AppUser browses questions.
+	Status:				Empty testcase
+	Responsibility:		Wyatt
+	Priotity:			P2 - Medium

+####	ID: UC-15
-	Use Case Name: 	SearchQuestionsAndAnswers
+	Title: 				SearchQuestionsAndAnswers
-	Participants:	AppUser, Elastisearch
-	Goal:			To find specific questions or answers using keywords
+	Description:		AppUser wants to search questions and answers using keywords to find questions and answers of interest.
+	Primary Actor:		AppUser, Elasticsearch
-	Precondition:	AppUser must have keyword(s) for question or answers of interest and internet connection
+	Precondition:		AppUser must have keyword(s) for questions or answers of interest and internet 						connection.
-	Postcondition:	AppUser views questions and answers in descending relevency to the keyword returned by Elastisearch
+	Postcondition:		AppUser views questions and answers returned by Elastisearch in descending relevency to the keyword.

-####	Case Number: 	17
+	Main Success
+	Scenario:			1.
+AppUser accesses the system and chooses to browse questions.
+						2. System displays all the questions that have been asked with the freshest first.
+						3. AppUser chooses to search quesstions and answers using a keyword.
+						4. System sends keyword to Elastisearch.
+						5. Elasticsearch returns relevant results to system.
+						6. System displays the relevant results to the user.
+	Extensions:			2a.
+No Questions are available:
+							2a1.
+System will display error message indication no questions are currently available.
+							2a2.
+User can still enter a keyword, but system will display error indicating that no results were found.
+						5a.
+Elasticsearch returns no results:
+							5a1.
+System displays error message indicating that no results were found.
+	Frequency of Use:	Very frequent, AppUsers will often find questions this way.
+	Status:				Empty testcase
+	Responsibility:		Wyatt
+	Priority:			P2 - Medium

+####	ID: UC-16
-	Use Case Name: 	RememberQuestionsAsked
+	Title: 				RememberQuestionsAsked
-	Participants:	Author
-	Goal:			To have device remember which questions were asked by the Author
+	Desciption:			Author wants the device to remember the questions were asked by the Author Primary Actor:		Author
-	Precondition:	Author must have asked a question
+	Precondition:		Author must be able to make a question
 	Postcondition:		Author can browse and view all questions she/he has asked and any corresponding answers

-####	Case Number: 	18
+	Main Success
+	Scenario:			1.
+Author makes a questions.
+						2. System stores the question on the Authors device.
+						3. System adds the question to the available questions so other AppUsers can browse, answer, and reply to the question.
+	Extenstions:		3a.
+System is not connected to the internet.
+							3a1.
+System will display message that the message will be uploaded when the device has internet access again.
+							3a2.
+System pushes question once it gains internet acess Frequency of Use:	Very frequent.
+Whenever an author makes a question.
+	Status:				Empty testcase
+	Responsibility:		Wyatt
+	Priority:			P3-Low

+####	ID: UC-17
-	Use Case Name: 	ViewOffline
+	Title: 				ViewOffline
-	Participants:	AppUser
-	Goal:			To be able to view questions and corresponding answers offline
+	Description:		AppUser wants to view questions and corresponding answers offline Primary Actor:		AppUser
 	Precondition:		AppUser must have viewed a question and any of its answers or indicated it should be viewable offline
 	Postcondition:		AppUser can view previously viewed questions and answers or selected questions and answers offline
+	Main Succuss
+	Scenario:			1.
+AppUser selects a question for viewing from any of the available methods (browse, search, etc.).
+						2. System displays the question with the corresponding answers and replies to the question.
+						3. System stores the question and corresponding answers and replies on the AppUser's device.
+						4. AppUser can view this question and its answers offline.
+	Extenstions:		None so far
+	Frequency of Use:	Very frequent.
+Used whenever an AppUser views a question.
+	Status:				Empty testcase
+	Responsibility:		Wyatt
+	Priority:			P3-Low

-####	Case Number: 	19
+####	Case Number: 	18
 	Use Case Name: 	SetFavorites
 	Participants:	AppUser
 	Goal:			To indicate a specific question as a favorite and view it offline